Open problems and questions about geodesics: Beyond no conjugate points

 Gaidukov's proof is profoundly two-dimensional and cannot be generalized.
-But Mather's work on minimizing orbits of Lagrangian systems (see eg. \cite{Mather1991} or \cite{Con-Itu1999}) might offer an approach.
+But investigations in the direction of Problem \ref{Sch} are important and plentiful in Aubry-Mather theory and Arnold diffusion.
 Instead of a single closed geodesic one should consider a minimizing set, namely the support of a minimal measure.
+See e.g.\ \cite{Mather1991,Con-Itu1999,Mather2004, Bernard2010}.